 - There is too much friction on the skin tag

-- The skin tag gets cut or removed unsafely
+- The skin tag is cut or removed unsafely

-Skin tags can bleed continuously because they are made out of tiny blood vessels covered in skin.
+Skin tags can continuously bleed because they consist of tiny blood vessels covered in skin.
 It can be a bit shocking how much a skin tag can bleed because it is typically so small.
-The reason is, it is filled with little blood vessels that lead to bigger blood vessels.
-It is very rare for a skin tag to bleed on its own with no apparent cause and, therefore, should be examined by a doctor if that happens.
+The reason is because of many little blood vessels that lead to bigger blood vessels.
+It is very rare for a skin tag to bleed on its own with no apparent cause and, therefore, a doctor should examine it if that happens.
 A bleeding skin tag can also be a painful skin tag.

 Cutting Off A Skin Tag With Scissors